COVID Reopening: Information On Tier Status And What's Open By County

 RELATED: Explanation Of California Color Coded Tier System

-The lifting of the order means that many businesses will be allowed to reopen in Bay Area counties under the Purple Tier guidelines.
-Currently, all counties in the Bay Area — and in much of the state — are at the Purple Tier indicating that the COVID-19 virus is widespread.
+The lifting of the order means that many businesses will be allowed to reopen in Bay Area counties under Purple Tier guidelines.
+Currently, all counties in the Bay Area — and in much of the state — are expected to be designated at the Purple Tier Tuesday, indicating that the COVID-19 virus is widespread.

 RELATED: Blueprint For a Safer Economy: Activity and Business Tiers